Stuycs-K/final-project-09-wu-sherlyn-watkins-gus/WORKLOG.md

 ### 5/29/24

 Moved the rotor implementation to a class, began figuring out organization to make visualization possible w cipher state data

+### 5/30/24

+Hooked up the plugboard function and rotor class to the main project file, began debugging+fixing the implementation